Frequently Asked Questions

 -

 There’s no fixed duration for therapy - it really depends on what you want to get out of the sessions.
 Some people use therapy as a short-term support to navigate a specific situation over a couple of months.
 But usually therapy is an ongoing process, allowing you to explore deeper patterns in your life and work toward longer-term growth and well-being.
-If you do want to work to a fixed term, structured therapy is better suited to this.
+If you do want to work to a fixed term, I can offer structured therapy which is better suited to this.

 -